City Hall Hours

 Disposing of pollutants into the street, gutters, storm drains or lake is prohibited by law and can result in stiff penalties.
 Storm drains are not connected to sanitary sewer systems and treatment plants.
 The primary purpose of storm drains is to carry rainwater away from developed areas to prevent flooding.

 The City of Canyon Lake contracts with the Riverside County Library System to provide library services.
-The Canyon Lake library, located in the same building as city hall, offers free books, large print books, free internet access, reading programs and more.
+The library, located in the city hall building, offers free books, large print books, free internet access, reading programs and more.
 All programs at the library are free to the public and do not require library membership.
-Membership is required to check out materials and to use many of the internet programs available from home.
+Membership is required to check out materials.
 Library hours are Mondays from 10 a.m. to 7 p.m., Wednesdays and Fridays from 10 a.m. to 6 p.m. and Saturdays 10 a.m. to 3 p.m.
 The library is closed Tuesdays, Thursdays and Sundays.
 For more information, call 951-244-9181.

 The city has an emergency notification system called CodeRED, which will alert each resident by phone or e-mail in the event of an emergency.
 The ultra high-speed telephone communication service allows the city to telephone all or targeted areas in case of an emergency, such as drinking water contamination, utility outage, evacuation notice, missing person, road closures, fires, floods, law enforcement activities that may impact the city, chemical spills and gas leaks where rapid and accurate notification is essential for public safety.
 The system is capable of calling home and cell phones and sending out emails.